In this guide, we’ll give an example of an ideal automation for password generation and also how to fix any issues that you face with it.

 Is Memberium running on the frontend?

-If you’re unable to view this highlighted part in the screenshot, then it means that Memberium is not running on the frontend and one reason for this is that IonCube loader is not installed or misconfigured.
+If you’re unable to view this highlighted part in the screenshot, then it means that Memberium is not running on the frontend.

-In most cases, Memberium support will be able to help you determine and resolve the issue.
+In these cases, Memberium support will be able to help you determine and resolve the issue.

 Delay in password generation